BishalTx/Coding-Challenge-S22/README.md

 I did this work without collaborating with anyone but I used different internet sources like stackoverflow, keras documentation, pandas documentation and matplotlib documentation.
-I did this with keras API and using deep learning
+I did this with keras API and using deep learning.
+I also took help from some youtube videos.